dannylee1020/openpo/README.md

 OpenPO supports structured outputs using Pydantic model.

 > [!NOTE]
 > OpenRouter does not natively support structured outputs.
-This leads to inconsistent behavior from  when structured output is used with OpenRouter.
+This leads to inconsistent behavior from some models when structured output is used with OpenRouter.
 >
-> It is recommended to default to HuggingFace models when structured output is used.
+> It is recommended to default to HuggingFace models or OpenAI and Anthropic models on OpenRouter when structured output is used.

 ```python